smartcontractkit/documentation/docs/vrf/v2/examples/programmatic-subscription.md

 1. Run the `topUpSubscription()` function to send LINK from your contract to your subscription balance.
 For this example, specify a value of `3000000000000000000`, which is equivalent to three LINK.

+1. Run the `requestRandomWords()` function.
+The request might take several minutes to process.
+Track pending request status in the [Subscription Manager](https://vrf.chain.link) app.

+1. Note that you can also add and test consumer contracts using the same programmatic subscription.
+To do so:

-1. Create and deploy a consumer contract that includes the following components:
+   1. create and deploy a consumer contract that includes the following components:

-   - The `requestRandomWords()` function and the required variables and your subscription ID
+      - The `requestRandomWords()` function and the required variables and your subscription ID.
-   - The `fulfillRandomWords()` callback function
+      - The `fulfillRandomWords()` callback function.

       You can use the example from the [Get a Random Number](/docs/vrf/v2/examples/get-a-random-number/#analyzing-the-contract) guide.

    1. After you deploy the consumer contract, add it to the subscription as an approved consumer using the `addConsumer()` function on your subscription manager contract.
 Specify the address of your consumer contract.

    1. On the consumer contract, run the `requestRandomWords()` function to request and receive random values.
 The request might take several minutes to process.
 Track pending request status in the [Subscription Manager](https://vrf.chain.link) app.

       The consumer contract can continue to make requests until your subscription balance runs out.
 The subscription manager contract must maintain sufficient balance in the subscription so that the consumers can continue to operate.

+   1. If you need to remove consumer contracts from the subscription, use the `removeConsumer()` function.
+Specify the address of the consumer contract to be removed.

 1. When you are done with your contracts and the subscription, run the `cancelSubscription()` to close the subscription and send the remaining LINK to your wallet address.
 Specify the address of the receiving wallet.

-If you need to remove consumer contracts from the subscription, use the `removeConsumer()` function.
-Specify the address of the consumer contract to be removed.

 ## Funding and requesting simultaneously